Physicalism: Physicalist response

 Galen Strawson argues that it is impossible to establish the conceivability of zombies, so the argument, lacking its first premise, fails.

 Daniel Dennett argues that "when philosophers claim that zombies are conceivable, they invariably underestimate the task of conception (or imagination), and end up imagining something that violates their own definition".
 He coined the term "zimboes"—p-zombies that have second-order beliefs—in arguing that p-zombies are incoherent: "Zimboes think^{Z} they are conscious, think^{Z} they have qualia, think^{Z} they suffer pains—they are just 'wrong' (according to this lamentable tradition), in ways that neither they nor we could ever discover!"
 In The Unimagined Preposterousness of Zombies (1995), Dennett compares consciousness to health.

 Supposing that by an act of stipulative imagination you can remove consciousness while leaving all cognitive systems intact—a quite standard but entirely bogus feat of imagination—is like supposing that by an act of stipulative imagination, you can remove health while leaving all bodily functions and powers intact. ...
 Health isn't that sort of thing, and neither is consciousness.

-Michael Lynch argues that the zombie conceivability argument forces us to either question whether we actually have consciousness or accept that zombies are impossible.
+Michael P. Lynch argues that the zombie conceivability argument forces us to either question whether we actually have consciousness or accept that zombies are impossible.
 If zombies falsely believe they are conscious, how can we be sure we are not zombies?
 We may believe we have conscious mental states when in fact we merely hold a false belief.
 Lynch thinks denying the possibility of zombies is more reasonable than questioning our own consciousness.

 Daniel Stoljar has proposed what he calls "the phenomenal concept strategy".
-Roughly, the phenomenal concept strategy attempts to show that only the concept of consciousness—not the property—is in some way "special" or sui generis.
+Roughly, this strategy attempts to show that only the concept of consciousness—not the property—is in some way "special" or sui generis.
+Essentially, he believes we are less likely to question physicalism if we can figure out why we think there is a difference between consciousness and physical processes.